baden03/print-o-matic/readme.txt

 Yes, yes... <a href='https://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

 = Does Twinpictures do the Twitter? =
-Ah yes! <a href='https://twitter.com/#!/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.
+Ah yes! <a href='https://twitter.com/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.

 = How does one use the shortcode, exactly? =
 A <a href='https://plugins.twinpictures.de/plugins/print-o-matic/documentation/'>complete listing of shortcode options</a> has been provided to answer this exact question.

-= Where can I translate this plugin into my favorite language? =
+= Where can I translate this plugin into my favorite language? = Use the <a href='https://translate.wordpress.org/projects/wp-plugins/print-o-matic/'>Community translation for Print-O-Matic</a> at WordPress
-<a href='https://translate.twinpictures.de/projects/printomat/'>Community translation for Print-O-Matic</a> has been set up.
-You are <a href='https://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.

 = Who likes to rock the party? =
 We like to rock the party.